mquinson/retrogames/docs/source/Git-crash-course.rst

    git clone git@gitlab.istic.univ-rennes1.fr:GIZMODO/template-retrogames.git retrogames

-If you want to share your work with a teamate (once you have a teamate), add this person as a project member on GitLab (she will get a mail to confirm).
-After clicking on the received link to confirm, she can clone your repository just as you did above.
+If you want to share your work with a teamate (once you have a teamate), add this person as a project member on GitLab (they will get a mail to confirm).
+After clicking on the received link to confirm, they can clone your repository just as you did above.

 Editing a file
 --------------